 A great rule of thumb used by professionals is the 3-2-1 backup strategy.
 It’s simple: keep at least three total copies of your photos, store them on two different types of media (like your computer and an external drive), and keep one of those copies in a separate physical location (off-site).
 This might sound like a lot, but it’s the best way to guarantee your family’s history is protected from any single point of failure.
 The two most common and effective ways to achieve this are by using cloud storage and external hard drives.
 When you use them together, you create a nearly foolproof system for preserving your newly digitized memories for generations to come.

-Using Cloud Storage
+Backing Up with Cloud Storage

 Think of cloud storage as your off-site safety net.
 When you save your photos to the cloud, you’re storing them on secure, remote servers instead of just on your computer.
 The biggest advantage is that your photos are protected from local disasters like theft, fire, or hardware failure.
 If your computer dies, your memories don't die with it.
 These services also make your photos accessible from anywhere with an internet connection, whether you’re on your phone, tablet, or a new computer.
 This makes sharing albums with family members across the country incredibly simple.
 Many platforms offer automatic backup options, so your new photos are saved without you even having to think about it.
 Choosing a reliable cloud storage service is one of the easiest ways to secure that essential off-site copy.

-Using External Hard Drives
+Backing Up with External Hard Drives

 An external hard drive is a physical storage device that you plug into your computer.
 This gives you a tangible, local copy of your photos that you completely control.
 You don't need an internet connection to access your files, and there are no monthly subscription fees—just the one-time cost of the drive itself.
 This is a great option for creating your second (and third) copy of your photo library.
 To follow the 3-2-1 rule properly, it’s wise to use two separate external hard drives.
 Keep one at home for quick and easy access.
 Store the second one somewhere else, like at a trusted relative’s house or in a safe deposit box.
 This ensures that even if something happens to your home, your off-site physical backup remains safe.
 It’s a simple step that provides enormous peace of mind.